 For fun, I ran Strava on my phone and the Suunto Ambit3 Sport concurrently just to compare data sets (I wasn’t kidding about my inner nerd).
 I found in general that the two devices were nearly identical in all aspects including mapping, pace and vertical gain so you won’t suddenly have a drastic increase or decrease in your pace.
 In short, you can leave everything at home when you workout with the Suunto Ambit3 Sport.

 Suunto Ambit3 Sport Features

-I loved being able to see how fast I was moving without digging a phone out of a pocket and would push myself harder just to see my realtime stats.
+I loved being able to see how fast I was moving without digging a phone out of a pocket and would push myself harder just to see my real-time stats.
 Altitude is another fun data point for me since I live above 5,280 ft and never really think about how high I actually am.
-I’m always just recapping my vert at the end of at workout.
+I’m always just recapping my vert at the end of a workout.

 Since I didn’t get to use every feature of the watch including the swim, bluetooth or compass, here’s a complete list of features on the Suunto Ambit3 Sport: